mola/coding_guidelines/cmake/programming_guide.md

   tests.
 - **example** folder: Contains examples which would help other users to get a better understanding for the usage of a library.
-- **script** folder: Contains project related scripts to help a developer e.g script to format the whole code, update changelog etc.
+- **script** folder: Contains project related scripts to help a developer e.g. script to format the whole code, update changelog etc.
 - **dependency** folder: Contains libraries which come from a third party.
 The libraries are mainly added via `git submodules` or directly copied if they are